chaoge525/soafee_demo/documentation/manual/validation.rst

 |Nginx|_ webserver.
 The test suite is dependent on the target EWAOL
 architecture, as follows.

-For baremetal distribution images, the K3s integration tests consider a single-node cluster, which runs a K3s server together with its built-in worker agent.
+For EWAOL baremetal distribution images, the K3s integration tests consider a single-node cluster, which runs a K3s server together with its built-in worker agent.
 The containerized test workload is therefore deployed to this node for scheduling and execution.

-For virtualization distribution images, the K3s integration tests consider a cluster comprised of two nodes: the Control VM running a K3s server, and the Guest VM running a K3s agent which is connected to the server.
+For EWAOL virtualization distribution images, the K3s integration tests consider a cluster comprised of two nodes: the Control VM running a K3s server, and the Guest VM running a K3s agent which is connected to the server.
 The containerized test workload is configured to only be schedulable on the Guest VM, meaning that the server on the Control VM orchestrates a test application which is deployed